HelloBro89/RS_School_Course_NodeJS2021/README.md

 # Instruction for my repo

+### All tasks can be viewed here https://github.com/rolling-scopes-school/basic-nodejs-2021Q2#tasks

 ### The project was written in from the very beginning, including REST service and gradually transformed

 This repository has a few branches.
 The branches are numbered.
 With each subsequent branch,